 Needles and needle clamps

-The needles are another removable part of a sewing machine, and available in a wide range of sizes.
+The needles are another removable part of a sewing machine and are available in a wide range of sizes.
 The needle clamp is the part of the machine that holds the needle.

 Throat Plate